Individual investors usually underperform the market for a single reason: They let emotion influence their investing.

 Trying to pick individual stocks is a dangerous game.
 Unless you’re a pro, I don’t recommend you pick stocks, at least not as part of your core investing strategy.
 If you must do it, do it with your play money.

 What should you do instead?
-Diversify with index funds — U.S. and international, small-cap and large-cap funds, across a wide range of sectors.
+Diversify with index funds — U.S. and international, small-cap and large-cap mutual funds or ETFs, across a wide range of sectors.

 Fortunately, you don’t have to pick these index funds yourself.
 When you sign up with a robo-advisor, they ask you to fill out a brief questionnaire about your goals, risk tolerance, and demographic details.
 They then propose a diversified asset allocation for you, which you can either approve or tweak.